danielurdaneta/Credit_Risk_Analysis/README.md

 ![CR](https://user-images.githubusercontent.com/81272629/129460238-5d30499a-0440-4f7b-b56c-b09ec6609aaa.png)

-With this model we do not see any real improvements with results very similar to the Naive Random Oversampling model.
+With this model we do not see any real improvements, with results very similar to the Naive Random Oversampling model.

 - SMOTEENN